 People tend to buy cars from older people because they know that the elderly generation is more caring and more cautious about their possessions.
-This means that these cars are usually being driven for shorter amounts of time and are usually clean inside and out.
+This means that these cars are usually driven for shorter amounts of time and are usually clean inside and out.

 It also means that these cars are not molested in any sort, and are usually driven in a chilled and rather no-stress manner.
-Older people are also not as prone to scams as younger people are, all of which increases the likelihood that a car sold by an older individual is superior to a car sold by a younger individual.
+Older people are also not as prone to scams as younger people are, all of which increase the likelihood that a car sold by an older individual is superior to a car sold by a younger individual.

 These types of cars can usually be found through newspaper classified ads or online listings.
 They can often be found as trade-in cars at your local dealership.
 Whatever may be the case, these cars also need inspecting before you decide to spend your money on them.